moorepants/dissertation/davisbicycle.rst

    frame.

-From early on, I intended to attempt some experiments with some constrained rider biomechanical motion, such as leaning for example.
-These became secondary design criteria as the project progessed and were never fully implemented, but I'll discuss them for completeness.
+From early on, I intended to attempt some experiments with some constrained rider biomechanical motion, such as leaning.
+The design for this led to secondary design criteria as the project progessed and were never fully implemented, but I'll discuss them for completeness.
 They are as follows:

 - Restrict the rider's body motion to a limited set and measure the additional kinematics.